h7shin/dropship/README.md

 		Valgrind   [V.5.3]

-		xvalgrind......valgrind compiled program from all .cc files in the current directory
+		xvalgrind......valgrind compiled porgram from all .cc files in the current directory

 		Redirect  [V.5.3]